Enforced Gaplessness from States with Exponentially Decaying Correlations: Detailed Variational Argument

 where $E_n\geq\Delta E$ is the energy of state $n$ and $|n,+\rangle$ label Ising even eigenstates of $H$.
 The first term is zero due to the vanishing ground-state energy, and the second is zero due to the Fourier transform properties of the filter function.

-Note that Ref.~\onlinecite{masaoka2024} conjectured that finite-range frustration-free Hamiltonians with nonzero ground state splitting must have a gapless spectrum above the almost degenerate ground states.
-The above construction shows that this is false at if one tried to generalize to quasilocal frustration-free Hamiltonians.
-For example, the above construction shows that the Ising ferromagnet Hamiltonian with a small transverse field, such that it is still in the ferromagnetic phase, can be written as a gapped, quasilocal, frustration-free Hamiltonian with a nonzero ground state splitting.

-Corollary S.1 follows immediately from the rewriting of $H$ as a frustration-free Hamiltonian.
-Once we write $H$ as a frustration-free Hamiltonian, we can apply our variational argument to show that the Hamiltonian is gapless.
+Corollary S.1 follows immediately from the rewriting of $H$ as a locally annihilating Hamiltonian.
+Once we write $H$ as a locally annihilating Hamiltonian, we can apply our variational argument to show that the Hamiltonian is gapless.
 This is then inconsistent with the original assumption that $H$ has a $\mathcal{O}(1)$ gap in its Ising even sector, so $H$ cannot be gapped in its Ising even sector.